gravoo/threading/README.md

 # Thread basic
-[] Each thread accepts waiting time
+I want that thread accepts how long it shall wait
-[] In background each thread prints its own loading table and how much it left to finishkrece
+In constant period of time it shall update it progress bar and print the output on the screen